Recreational Sports

 They have published a set of recommendations for youth hockey coaches to reduce the incidence of head trauma.
 The Canadian youth hockey organization came out with a study that showed that children who played in leagues that allowed body checking at the Pee Wee level were more than three times more likely to suffer head trauma injuries than those who played in nonchecking leagues.

 Could these injuries be correlated with violent behavior in later years?
 I have found no research on this, but it might affect.
 Then there are the absolute tragedies, the Boston University hockey player Travis Roy who is paralyzed from the neck down due to a body check.
 More recently, a high school player suffered a serious injury that paralyzed him.
-To paraphrase the Peter, Paul, and Mary song, “How many more times must the children be hurt.”
+To paraphrase Peter, Paul, and Mary’s song, “How many more times must the children be hurt?”

 Not only should the recommendations become mandatory, but every youth sports coach should be trained to prevent them in the first place.
-Ultimately it is up to the parents to push for the adoption of these measures.
-If the parents let it be known that they want to stop the senseless injuries at the local level.
+Ultimately, it is up to the parents to push for the adoption of these measures if they let it be known that they want to stop the senseless injuries at the local level.